-This course is a continuation of HS 101 and introduces the surgical technology student to additional terms, the structure, function, and pathology of the nervous, sensory, endocrine, circulatory, and lymphatic systems.
+This course is a continuation of HS 101 and introduces the surgical technologist student to additional terms, the structure, function, and pathology of the nervous, sensory, endocrine, circulatory, and lymphatic systems.
+Pre-requisites: HS 102

-HS 302 - ANATOMY & PHYSIOLOGY III/IV
+HS 302 - ANATOMY & PHYSIOLOGY III

 This course is a continuation of HS 201 and introduces the surgical technology student to additional terms, the structure, function, and pathology of the respiratory, digestive, urinary, and reproductive systems.
 In addition, discussion of nutrition, metabolism, temperature, body fluids, heredity, development, and birth are included.
+Pre-requisites: HS 202